Selected publications (forensic)

 Fraser, H. 2018.
 Covert recordings used as evidence in criminal trials: concerns of Australian linguists.
 Judicial Officers Bulletin, 30(6), 53–56.

 Fraser, H. 2018.
 ‘Enhancing’ forensic audio: false beliefs and their effect in criminal trials.
 Australian Journal of Forensic Sciences.

-Fraser, H. (in press) Review of ‘Forensic communication in theory and practice’, edited by Orletti and Mariottini.
-Language and Law/Linguagem e Direito
+Fraser, H. 2018 Review of ‘Forensic communication in theory and practice’, edited by Orletti and Mariottini.
+Language and Law/Linguagem e Direito 5(1), 103-108

-Fraser, H. (in press) Forensic transcription: How confident false beliefs about language and speech threaten the right to a fair trial in Australia.
+Fraser, H. 2018.
+Forensic transcription: How confident false beliefs about language and speech threaten the right to a fair trial in Australia.
 Australian Journal of Linguistics

 Fraser, H. 2018.
 Thirty years is long enough: It’s time to create a process that ensures covert recordings used as evidence in court are interpreted reliably and fairly.
 Journal of Judicial Administration 27:30 95-104